-All told, this anime is a pure escapist fantasy that still has a deep political and philosophical message beneath its surface.
+All told, this anime is a pure escapist fantasy that still has deep political and philosophical messages beneath its surface.

 With more than 1,000 episodes and still more being released weekly, One Piece is the greatest time investment across anime.
-However, for anime fans, there aren't many better ways to spend a weekend than watching Monkey D. Luffy chase his dream of becoming King of the Pirates.
+However, for anime fans, there aren't many better ways to spend time than watching Monkey D. Luffy chase his dream of becoming King of the Pirates.

-Have you ever wondered what it would be like if someone threw Ren & Stimpy, Powerpuff Girls, and Invader Zim into a blender and animated the R-rated concoction that popped out?
-If so, then we have good news!
+Have you ever wondered what it would be like if someone threw The Ren & Stimpy Show, Powerpuff Girls, and Invader Zim into a blender and animated the R-rated concoction that popped out?
 Panty & Stocking With Garterbelt is here to answer your question.

 The music, animation, and performances are all fantastic, with the English dub being one of the few that's clearly better than the original.
 If you like gross-out humor and lots of swearing, you will love this show.

 Action, Adventure, Comedy, Fantasy

 The most legendary shonen anime franchise of all time is still going strong, and it all started with Dragon Ball back in 1986.